shaunnorris/solent-marks-calculator/docs/DOCKER_DEPLOYMENT.md

 **Using an external reverse proxy (Caddy, Traefik, etc.)**

 - Leave the bundled Nginx container disabled (it now sits behind an optional `nginx` profile).
-- Bind the Flask app only to localhost in production by combining the prod override:
+- Bind the Flask app only to localhost in production by combining the prod override, which no longer declares the Nginx service:
   ```bash
   docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
   ```